 A worker’s ability to recover damages is likely to be based on issues of liability, whether certain safety regulations were followed or not followed, and possible issues of indemnity where a party may be responsible but is not held responsible because of an immunity issue.

-More than one party may be found at fault for the accident including the property owner or developer, engineering and design professionals, contractors, subcontractors, equipment and material suppliers and others.
+More than one party may be at fault for the accident, including the property owner or developer, engineering and design professionals, contractors, subcontractors, equipment and material suppliers, and others.

 All states, including Ohio, have a worker’s compensation system which entitles the employee to compensation for an on-the-job injury even if the employer was deemed to have acted negligently.
-The employee is usually able to recover less in a worker’s compensation case than he or she could recover in a personal injury lawsuit.
+The employee can usually recover less in a worker’s compensation case than he or she could recover in a personal injury lawsuit.

 Does Anyone Else Have a Potential Claim?

 Possibly.
-A person does not have to be an employee of a construction site to be able to legally recover from the negligent acts of others.
+A person does not have to be an employee of a construction site to recover from the negligent acts of others legally.
 Falling debris can strike those passing by.
 If a construction area is unmarked or the signage is poor, an innocent person or driver may wind up in a dangerous area.
 Children have sometimes been injured or killed by wandering onto a construction site.
-There is ample opportunity for an accident at to happen at most construction locations.
+There is ample opportunity for an accident to happen at most construction locations.

-Benefits to Hiring Slater & Zurz Law Firm
+Benefits of Hiring Slater & Zurz Law Firm

 The construction lawyers at Slater & Zurz can start working on your case as soon as you contact them.
-Depending on the circumstances of the accident, they can help a victim win a liability case against the party or parties responsible.
+Depending on the accident circumstances, they can help a victim win a liability case against the party or parties responsible.
 It is important to contact them as soon as possible.
-These types of cases generally require a great deal of investigation and a work site can be altered or destroyed as work progresses.
+These cases generally require a great deal of investigation, and a worksite can be altered or destroyed as work progresses.
 You should also consider:

-- The attorneys at Slater & Zurz have more than 40 years of legal experience and have won substantial sums for clients in many types of personal injury claims including construction accidents.
-They have had settlements made and verdicts rendered of more than half a billion dollars in their years of practice.
+- The attorneys at Slater & Zurz have more than 30 years of legal experience and have won substantial sums for clients in many types of personal injury claims, including construction accidents.
+They have had settlements made and verdicts rendered more than half a billion dollars in their years of practice.

 - A Slater & Zurz attorney is not afraid to take a case to trial.
-Although it is true more cases are settled outside of the courtroom, Slater & Zurz attorneys will not back away from litigating a case before a judge and jury.
+Although more cases are settled outside of the courtroom, Slater & Zurz attorneys will not back away from litigating a case before a judge and jury.
 Our construction lawyers offer a free consultation at which all aspects of your case will be discussed.
-At that point they will advise you whether to pursue a claim and against whom you should pursue it.
+At that point, they will advise you whether to pursue a claim and against whom you should pursue it.

-- If you have a third party claim, that claim will probably be more difficult to prove.
+- If you have a third-party claim, that claim will probably be more difficult to prove.
 Liability may depend on what party was controlling the area where the accident happened and the status of the person who was hurt.
-Your Slater & Zurz construction lawyer can answer any questions you may have about third party lawsuit.
+Your Slater & Zurz construction lawyer can answer any questions you may have about the third-party lawsuit.

 Where to Find the Slater & Zurz Law Firm

-Slater & Zurz law firm has five convenient locations in Akron, Canton, Cleveland, Columbus and Cincinnati.
+Slater & Zurz law firm has six convenient locations throughout Ohio.
 If it is not convenient for you to get to any of these locations, Slater & Zurz will come to you anywhere in Ohio.
 Call us at 1-888-534-4850 and ask for a construction accident Lawyer.